microbuilder/armreveng/compilation.md

 This shows us that `main` is located at address 0x000080FD, and is 32-byte long function.

-To generated a `stripped` binary, we would add the `-s` flag, as follows, which means the entire symbols table read by `readelf` won't be available:
+To generate a `stripped` binary, we would add the `-s` flag, as follows, which means the entire symbols table read by `readelf` won't be available:

 ```bash